-challenges children to make sense of information by applying their knowledge of number properties.
-They are required to make and test hypotheses, and this will encourage them to work in a systematic way.
+This problem challenges children to make sense of information by applying their knowledge of number properties.
+They are required to make and test conjectures, and this will encourage them to work in a systematic way.

 Once they are familiar with the way the game works, show them the picture of Mr Gilderdale's class's game and set them off on the problem itself, perhaps working in pairs.
 You may need to bring them together for a 'mini plenary' at some stage, so they can share how they are getting on so far.

-In a plenary, you could use the interactivity to work through their suggested solutions, encouraging them to justify their ideas.
+In a plenary, you could work through their suggested solutions on the board, encouraging them to justify their ideas.

-Of course this game can be played without the interactivity at all, which means that the choice of numbers is completely unrestricted.
+Of course this game can be played again and again.
 You could start off a game on the board, which could continue over several days.
-In this way, learners can form a hypothesis for your rule, but you will not confirm their hypothesis, you will only place numbers in the appropriate column.
+In this way, learners can form a conjecture for your rule, but you will not confirm their conjecture, you will only place numbers in the appropriate column.

 What do the numbers Mr Gilderdale likes have in common?
 What is the same about them?

 Some children might like creating their own 'snapshots' of an imaginary game, so that the rule is ambigous.

 Having a hundred square to mark the 'I like' numbers on might help some children see, and understand, a pattern.